SpencerDawkins/sdp-roq/draft-dawkins-avtcore-sdp-roq.md

 This section does not introduce new SDP attribute extensions, but describes how some existing SDP attribute extensions are reused to describe RoQ media flows.

-We have two goals for this section"
+We have two goals for this section:

 * To describe how existing SDP attributes are used differently in order to support RoQ, and
 * To be able to make the statement that other existing SDP attribute extensions can be reused with RoQ, with no special considerations.